siko1056/accurate_algorithms/doc/sphinx/source/ch05dotprod.rst

 For the benchmark of inner product the five algorithms of Table :ref:`tbl-Comparison of inner product algorithms` are compared.
-All algorithms were implemented as part of this Master's Thesis.
-Only for the implementation of *Dot2* and *Dot2FMA* some sub-functions of \cite{Lathus2012} were used.
+All algorithms were implemented as part of this work.
+Only for the implementation of *Dot2* and *Dot2FMA* some sub-functions of [Lathus2012]_ were used.
 Like for the summation benchmark the C-XSC toolbox has been used to verify the correctness of the computed inner products.

 .. list-table:: Comparison of inner product algorithms for input data length *N*
    :header-rows: 1